The Top 5 Robotics Startups from YC F25

 Large datasets for robot foundation models

-Their first dataset, SEA (Spatial Everyday Activities), is the largest well-curated egocentric dataset of people performing tasks.
-The company has also released an open-source version on Hugging Face.
+Its first release, SEA (Spatial Everyday Activities), is a large egocentric dataset capturing people performing common tasks.
+An open-source version is available on Hugging Face.

 Tornyol